Please help us make the Emmett Till Memorial Project better. After you read this story, TAKE A SHORT SURVEY and let us know your thoughts! Thanks!

-Shortly after the cousins left the store, Caroline Bryant came out too, heading for her car.
+Shortly after the cousins left the store, Carolyn Bryant came out too, heading for her car.
 That is when it happened.

-Emmett whistled at Caroline Bryant.
+Emmett whistled at Carolyn Bryant.
 As Simeon Wright remembers it, "It was a loud wolf whistle, a big-city 'whee wheeeee.'"

 Although historians have debated whether or not Till actually whistled, those who witnessed the event have always insisted that he did.
 Critically, Till's cousins Simeon Wright and Wheeler Parker (both eyewittnesses) insist that Till whistled.

-The unwritten laws of the Jim Crow south were enforced through through the lynch mob and vigilante violence.
+The unwritten laws of the Jim Crow South were enforced through lynch mobs and vigilante violence.
 In this case, Carolyn’s husband Roy, his half-brother J. W. Milam, and an array of accomplices kidnapped Till, tortured him, shot him, attached his body to a cotton-gin fan with a length of barbed wire, and dropped his body in a river.

 The effort did not work.
 Virtually every historian agrees that the Till murder jump-started the civil rights movement.

 While the brutal murder may have galvanized the movement, the grocery store has been allowed to fall into ruin.
 After the acquittal, the black sharecroppers that once kept Bryant’s Grocery in business refused their patronage, and the store was put up for sale less than a month after the trial.
 For the next three decades, the building was maintained as a country grocery by different owners—first as Wolfe’s and then as Young’s Grocery and Market.